-- When assembling packed pump, use packing suitable for liquid being pumped.
+When assembling packed pump, use packing suitable for liquid being pumped.
 Install packing, staggering the joints from one side of shaft to other.
 Seat each ring with a short length of pipe or similar tool to ensure each ring is seated.
-Lubricate packing rings with oil, grease, or graphite to aid - assembly.
-Install packing, capscrews / studs, washers and retainer (Q, QS only) and nuts.
-Make sure gland is installed square and nuts are tightened evenly.
+Lubricate packing rings with oil, grease, or graphite to aid assembly.
+Install packing retainer washer (Q, QS, N, R, RS only), packing, capscrews/studs, washers, and nuts Make sure gland is installed square and nuts are tightened evenly.
 Tighten nuts until packing gland is snug against packing.
 DO NOT OVER-TIGHTEN!